 In 1876, the Smithsonian’s National Museum of American History established the National Firearms Collection in honor of the American Centennial.
 Since then, it has grown to nearly 7,000 artifacts.
 And dozens of these historically significant firearms are now on display here at the Buffalo Bill Center of the West.

-The special exhibition featuring these unique firearms opened to the public in May 2013.
-Among them are numerous patent models documenting innovations in the field, international imagination, and historic distinction.
+Among these firearms are numerous patent models documenting innovations in the field, international imagination, and historic distinction.
 The Buffalo Bill Center of the West was entrusted with the conservation of these firearms and is honored to display them at the Cody Firearms Museum.

 Included in this exhibition is a seven-foot-long gold Miquelet lock musket (top of page) that was given to President Thomas Jefferson in 1805 by the Bey of Tunisia after the Tripolitan Wars.
 Made in 1789 by maker Muhammad of Montenegro, this extravagant firearm is often considered a national treasure.